 Maëline Le Lay

 Maëline Le Lay is specialised in African literatures.
-Her research deals with theatre, performing arts and literature in DR Congo and Africa of the Great Lakes Region (DR Congo, Rwanda, Burundi) in the contemporary era.
+Her research deals with theatre, performing arts and literature in the Great Lakes Region (eastern DR-Congo, Rwanda, Burundi) today.
 She is interested in the interactions between artists and NGOs.
 She also investigates the colonial history of theatre written and performed in the former Belgian, British and French empires.
-She is a researcher at CNRS (French National Center for Scientific Research), posted at IFRA-Nairobi in 2018-2020.
+She is a researcher at CNRS (French National Center for Scientific Research), posted at IFRA in 2018-2020.

 She coordinates a 3-year research project, co-funded by the Nouvelle Région Aquitaine and Fondation de France, called “How art affects citizenship.
 Processes of citizenship and configurations of memory in the performing arts (theatre and music)”.

 She is a member of the editorial board of the journal Etudes Littéraires Africaines: https://www.erudit.org/fr/revues/ela/